UK Immigration Targets and Political Challenges: A Look at Cameron’s Promises and EU Factors

 A major factor in this was high migration from EU countries which, because of European free movement laws, the British Government cannot do anything about: EU and EEA nationals cannot be refused entry at the UK border.

-This is not going to be very helpful for the Conservative Party at the General Election, especially with UKIP (the UK Independence Party) snapping at its heels on the immigration issue.
+This is not going to be very helpful for the Conservative Party at the General Election, especially with UKIP (the UK Independence Party) snapping at its heels on the UK immigration issue.

 We therefore suspect that in the election campaign the Conservatives will rely on their promise of an “in-out” referendum on UK’s membership of the EU.
 Time will tell.